 “…incidences of both type 1 and type 2 diabetes among youths increased significantly in the 2002-2012 period, particularly among youths of minority racial and ethnic groups.”
 (Mayer-Davis EJ, et al., 2017)

 “Hospitalization rates for acute ischemic stroke in younger adults continued to increase since 1995-1996, coexistent with increasing prevalence of stroke risk factors.”
 (Mary G. George, MD, MSPH, et al., 2017)

 I’m not saying DNA doesn’t have a part to play (nor am I suggesting susceptibility to illness is not inheritable), but it’s probably better to focus on the things you can do to protect against metabolic damage or to improve your health, rather than be too distracted by having your tea leaves read.
 By all means, do some research into genetics, but just imagine where we’d be if only a small percentage of the money that has been put into the genetics industry, went into looking at the metabolic causes of disease.

 It’s a little like putting a flame on skin and watching it burn, then saying the type of skin you have, caused the burn.
 At this stage there is nothing you can do with your genes to help you, but there is plenty you can do if you understand metabolism, and what damages it.

-Even if it’s all true, and genes, and gene mutations directly cause disease, the stress promoting things, like the breakdown products of the PUFAs, and many other inflammatory, anti-metabolic things, can change gene expression, and are genotoxic and mutagenic.
+Even if it’s all true, and genes, and gene mutations, directly cause disease, the stress promoting things, like the breakdown products of the PUFAs, and many other inflammatory, anti-metabolic things, can change gene expression, and can be genotoxic and mutagenic.
 And they are promoted and sold as health improvement products.
 Let that sink in.